 A brand is not just a string of words or letters.
 Many times, a simple change in the brand name might be what you need to bring your brand to life.
 Although it does not have to spell out your fundamental business values literally, a creative brand name will create enough buzz among potential consumers to pique their interest.

 Consider how the iconic Monster energy drink was first known as Hansen’s Natural — does the former name really reflect the caffeine-heavy and controversial nature of the beverage?
 And indeed, this profitable, world-known brand now raked in millions, leaving Hansen’s Natural far behind like a distant memory.

 In 2009, Tropicana decided that changing its packaging design would amplify its voice in the F&B space.
 Little did they know that the move would be met by a flood of disappointed comments from long-time customers and Twitter memes mocking the new design.
 Not to mention how the change incurred losses that ran into millions.

-Needless to say, packaging plays an important role, and finding out what works for your brand will be a creative process.
-You may first want to take surveys and opinion polls asking people to reveal how they feel and think about the new design before proceeding with it.
+Packaging plays an important role, and finding out what works for your brand will be a creative process.
+Before proceeding, you may want to take surveys and opinion polls to ask people to reveal how they feel and think about the new design.

 D. Revise Pricing points

 While you should never devalue your business — especially at its infancy, you may want to revise your pricing points to find out if that is where you are going wrong.
 Rather than completely slashing down prices in a desperate attempt, consider offering subscription plans, free samples with products, discounted bulk prices, and so on.